robinandeer/robinandeer.github.io/posts/2016-04-04-vegan-food-in-stockholm.md

 ## [Texas Longhorn Steakhouse](http://www.texaslonghorn.se/restaurant/hornstull/) 🌱

 **American** ($$).
 Have a vegan double-burger that's not on the menu.
 One of the more expensive items, however.
-Comes with sides that add flavor to a pretty bland burger in my oppinion.
+Comes with sides that add flavor to a pretty bland burger in my opinion.
 Still nothing compared to something like Burgermeister in Berlin, hehe!

 **UPDATE**: this place is now closed permanently.